 In raw pricing alone Digital Ocean comes with the cheapest stepping-off plan at $10 per month with 1GB of RAM, single processor core, 25GB storage and 1TB of bandwidth.
 However, because these are all Cloud services the sky is virtually the limit of what you can scale up to.

-Irregardless of these prices, it is important to note that whatever platform you sign up with through Cloudways you are paying double of what that provider would charge you if you signed up with them direct.
+Regardless of these hosting prices, it is important to note that whatever platform you sign up with through Cloudways you are paying double of what that provider would charge you if you signed up with them direct.
 This isn’t a scam, but is the price you pay for the many services Cloudways is providing for your convenience.

 From personal experience I have found Cloudways to be a mixed experience.
 The best thing about it for me was in terms of performance on the Cloud infrastructure.
 It was easy to use and there were a ton of tools already in place.
-Yet at the same time, I miss the control I get to have with traditional VPS hosting.

 The experience will differ of course, based on your individual situation as well as which provider or plan you are currently on.
 I feel that the core is there – the Cloud platform and everything else is a hit or miss depending on need.